-In our guide for how to buy a weighted blanket, we’ll explore everything you need to know in order to make a sound purchasing decision that makes sense for your budget and your lifestyle.
-Keep reading our weighted blanket buying guide to find out how it might improve your quality of sleep and send you off into a restful slumber more quickly.
+In our guide on how to buy a weighted blanket, we’ll explore everything you need to know in order to make a sound purchasing decision that makes sense for your budget and your lifestyle.
+Keep reading our weighted blanket buying guide to find out how to pick a weighted blanket and learn how they might improve your quality of sleep and send you off into a restful slumber more quickly.

-The weight in a weighted blanket is designed to have a calming effect on the sleeper who uses it.
+The weight of a weighted blanket is designed to have a calming effect on the sleeper who uses it.
 It provides a comforting snugness that may help you fall asleep faster.
+Additionally, weighted blankets can help improve your sleep quality to help your circadian rhythm get back on track.

 Weighted blankets work by mimicking an occupational therapy strategy called deep touch pressure therapy or DTP.
 DTP helps calm the body and mind during periods of stress.
 When pressure is applied to the body using DTP, you can activate what’s called the parasympathetic nervous system (PSNS).